foxhound87/rfx-core/DOCUMENTATION.md

 Create your stores files as Classes with `export default class` and then assigns them a key in the store.setup() method.

+> It handles automatic state injection if used in conjunction with state hydration methods.

 ```javascript
 import { store } from 'rfx-core';